|English Policy 2021|

 Reading and exploring quality texts, developing children’s knowledge of a wide range of vocabulary, punctuation and comprehension enhancing understanding.
 Children will be provided with exciting writing and GPS opportunities linked to the class texts.
 Teachers will model writing using techniques such as Slow Writing and DADWAVERS, whilst also allowing children to develop their skills and independence as they move through the school.

 Spellings are to be taught in separate spelling sessions but also continuously throughout the school day.
-All children are to be taught their year group word list, whilst also revising previous year’s lists.
+All children are to be taught their year group word list (using Twinkl weekly plans in KS2), whilst also revising previous year’s lists.
 Through Sounds Write lessons in KS1 and spelling sessions in KS2, children are to be taught their year groups spelling patterns.
 We have additional streamed Sounds Write intervention for children where extra support is required throughout KS1 and 2 (e.g. those children who did not pass the Year One phonics screening test or the resit in Year 2).

 All children in EYFS are taught to hold a pencil correctly and form all letters correctly.
-All children from Year one onwards are taught to use the pre-cursive handwriting script following the Twinkl handwriting scheme.
+Once our children have mastered using correct letter formation they are taught to use the pre-cursive handwriting script following the Twinkl handwriting scheme.
 Handwriting will be taught following the order of the phonic sounds in the Sounds Write programme and will be recorded in Sounds Write exercise books.
 All letters will start from the same entry point on the line and the pencil should not leave the page for each word.
 From year 2 children are expected to join up their writing.
 All staff should model the handwriting cursive script when they write for any purpose within the classroom.
 All children should be expected to write in this style of handwriting whenever they write, in all subjects.

-From Summer term in Reception the children are to use English books containing tramlined handwriting paper.
+From Summer term in Reception (if children are ready) the children are to use English books containing tramlined handwriting paper.
 This will continue throughout Years 1 and 2 and until the children are forming their letters correctly (ascenders and descenders correctly formed).
 Children will then progress onto normal lined English books when their handwriting is at the expected standard.

 (See separate Handwriting Policy)